schniebel/odds-update/README.md

 ### Vendor Kafka → Core Kafka (via PrivateLink + MSK Connect)
 The third-party sports data provider hosts their own Kafka cluster in a separate AWS account.
 We consume their topics privately through AWS PrivateLink.
-On our side, an MSK Connect (MirrorSourceConnector) replicator reads from the vendor’s vendor.raw.events.{league} topics and writes into our Core MSK cluster as raw.events.{league}.
+On our side, an MSK Connect (MirrorSourceConnector) replicator reads from the vendor’s vendor.raw.events.{league} topics and writes into our Core MSK cluster as `raw.events.{league}`.

 Authentication: Replication uses SASL/SCRAM or mTLS, with vendor-provided per-topic ACLs.